iAbhishek91/learn-docker-kubernetes/docker/DOCKERNOTES.md

 docker run ubuntu-sleeper sleep 10 #override the default command, hence entire command is always required
 ```

-If we dont want to mention the `sleep` keyword, what we can do?
+If we don't want to mention the `sleep` keyword, what we can do?

 Another way is to mention is **ENTRYPOINT**.
 Where we can append the argument to the command passed.